Skip to main content

 What You’ll Learn

-Quick Answer: Replace !! with safe calls (?.), Elvis operator (?:), explicit null checks, or let functions to prevent crashes and write more robust Kotlin code.
+Quick Answer: Replace !! with safe calls (?.), Elvis operator (?:), explicit null checks, or let functions to prevent crashes and write reliable Kotlin code.

-Whether you’re coming from Java (like I did), transitioning from Unity C# development to native Android, or you’re completely new to programming, this post will help you understand why !! can be dangerous and—more importantly—show you the elegant, safe alternatives that will make your code more robust and your future self very grateful.
-These principles are especially crucial when building modern Jetpack Compose applications where null state can break your UI.
+Whether you’re coming from Java, transitioning from Unity C# development to native Android, or new to programming, this guide explains why !! is dangerous and demonstrates safe alternatives for reliable code.
+These principles are essential when building modern Jetpack Compose applications where null state can break your UI.

 class UserProfileActivity : AppCompatActivity() {